-How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Attended Public Services Focus Group; Ongoing Communication Anticipated outcomes sulted and what are the anticipated outcomes the consultation or areas for improved ordination?
 Attended Public Services Focus Group; Ongoing Communication Anticipated outcome/areas or areas for improved coordination: to build relationship between City departments because there are issues that are often brought to the Planning & Development Department or its Human Relations Commission or Native American Commission that need to be coordinated with and/or addressed by the Police Department; work together on solutions and programming for underserved and often impoverished adults and youth.
-4 Agency/Group/Organization FARGO CASS PUBLIC HEALTH Agency/Group/Organization Type Services - Health Other government - Local What section of the Plan was addressed by Consultation?
-Non-Housing Community Needs Homeless Needs - Chronically Homeless How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Attended Public Services Focus Group; Ongoing Communication Anticipated outcome/areas or areas for improved coordination: to further build the department relationships; to better understand the healthcare needs of our local citizens who are utilizing affordable healthcare at Public Health; to problem solve together where relevant 5 Agency/Group/Organization FAMILY HEALTHCARE CENTER Agency/Group/Organization Type Services - Health What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Non-Housing Community Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Attended Public Services Focus Group; Phone and Email Outreach Anticipated outcome/areas or areas for improved coordination: to further build the relationship; to better understand healthcare needs of Family Healthcare's clients, including people experiencing homelessness; to problem solve together where relevant 6 Agency/Group/Organization SOMALI COMMUNITY DEVELOPMENT Agency/Group/Organization Type Services - Education
+Ency/Group/Organization Type Services - Health Other government - Local Non-Housing Community Needs Homeless Needs - Chronically Homeless Attended Public Services Focus Group; Ongoing Communication Anticipated outcome/areas or areas for improved coordination: to further build the department relationships; to better understand the healthcare needs of our Services - Health Other government - Local At section of the Plan was addressed by insultation?
+We was the Agency/Group/Organization is sulted and what are the anticipated outcomes Attended Public Services Focus Group; Ongoing Communication Anticipated outcome/areas or areas for improved coordination: to further build the department relationships: to better understand the healthcare needs of our other government - Local Non-Housing Community Needs Homeless Needs - Chronically Homeless Non-Housing Community Needs Homeless Needs - Chronically Homeless Attended Public Services Focus Group; Ongoing Communication Anticipated outcome/areas or areas for improved coordination: to further build the department relationships: to better understand the healthcare needs of our Homeless Needs - Chronically Homeless w was the Agency/Group/Organization Anticipated outcomes sulted and what are the anticipated outcomes Attended Public Services Focus Group; Ongoing Communication Anticipated outcome/areas or areas for improved coordination: to further build the department relationships: to better understand the healthcare needs of our Anticipated outcome/areas or areas for improved coordination: to further build the department relationships: to better understand the healthcare needs of our the consultation or areas for improved local citizens who are utilizing affordable healthcare at Public Health; to problem solve together where relevant ency/Group/Organization FAMILY HEALTHCARE CENTER ency/Group/Organization Type Services - Health at section of the Plan was addressed by Homeless Needs - Chronically homeless nsultation?
+Non-Housing Community Needs Attended Public Services Focus Group; Phone and Email Outreach Anticipated outcome/areas or areas for improved coordination: to further build the relationship; to better understand healthcare needs of Family Healthcare's clients, including people experiencing homelessness; to problem solve together where relevant ency/Group/Organization SOMALI COMMUNITY DEVELOPMENT SOM/ALI COMMONT DEVELOT MENT